 What causes congenital muscular torticollis?

-Doctors don't know what causes the condition.
-It may be from the baby’s position in
+Healthcare providers don't know what causes the condition.
+It may be from the baby’s

 What are the symptoms of congenital muscular torticollis?